 For practical purposes, you have two main options.
 One is to stick with Windows7 but to use your computers purely as a means to access the cloud.
 You would need to be strict about this, for example, you can’t store any passwords on them as that could compromise your cloud security.
 The other option would be to stay behind a virtual private network.
 You could do both and you still need to implement all the security precautions you can (which will probably diminish as W7 ceases to be supported by software developers).

 The most important thing at this stage is to not bury your head in the sand and pretend the OS is still alive and working as normal.
 You need to make a positive decision about your future and take action.
 We would recommend upgrading to Windows 10 or, at a push, considering a different OS altogether, though most people are doing the former.
-Working with your Managed IT Support provider will make the process a breeze.
+Working with your Managed IT Services Provider will make the process a breeze.